Benchmark Reiterates Omnicell (OMCL) Buy Recommendation

 What is the Fund Sentiment?

-There are 702 funds or institutions reporting positions in Omnicell.
-This is a decrease of 62 owner(s) or 8.12% in the last quarter.
-Average portfolio weight of all funds dedicated to OMCL is 0.21%, an increase of 2.10%.
-Total shares owned by institutions decreased in the last three months by 3.04% to 53,184K shares.
-The put/call ratio of OMCL is 0.71, indicating a bullish outlook.
+There are 703 funds or institutions reporting positions in Omnicell.
+This is a decrease of 63 owner(s) or 8.22% in the last quarter.
+Average portfolio weight of all funds dedicated to OMCL is 0.21%, a decrease of 13.07%.
+Total shares owned by institutions decreased in the last three months by 3.51% to 53,178K shares.
+The put/call ratio of OMCL is 0.74, indicating a bullish outlook.

 What are Other Shareholders Doing?